 Keep It Clean.
 Neatness counts when it comes to eliminating habitats for Fleas and Ticks to hide and lay eggs.
 Remove yard debris, such as piles of lumber, bricks and stones.
 Pick up discarded pots and other garden items; stack them neatly to limit refuge.
 At the end of the growing season, take time to clean up your garden, yard and storage areas under a deck or in a crawl space.

 Check Pet Hang-Outs.
 Flea and Tick larvae remain within 50 feet of your pet's favorite resting areas.
 Clean and treat around any cool, shady spots your pet favors, such as spaces under decks or porches, beneath low-hanging shrubs or along fence lines.
 Don't forget to treat dog runs or kennels.

 Protect Your Home.
 Establish a barrier around your home with a pesticide perimeter treatment.
-This treatment can prevent Fleas and Ticks from migrating into your home, although they can still hitch a ride on you or your pet.
+This treatment can prevent pests from migrating into your home, although they can still hitch a ride on you or your pet.
 Remove brush, plants and leaf litter around your home, aiming for at least a 6-inch-wide clean area.
-This eliminates hiding places for Fleas and Ticks.
+This eliminates their hiding places.

 Create A No-Migrate Zone.
 If your area is known for Ticks, establish a barrier between your lawn and surrounding woods or properties.
 Remove weeds, brush and leaf litter.